jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 ```

 To reiterate, the bitwise AND operator ANDs both `nFLags` and `MK_CONTROL`.
 If the bit sequence for `nFlags` is identical to that of `MK_CONTROL`
 then `nFlags & MK_CONTROL` is equal to `MK_CONTROL`.
-If `nFlags` is 0, then this will always fail (MK_CO`NTROL is never 0).
+If `nFlags` is 0, then this will always fail (`MK_CONTROL` is never 0).
 Likewise if a different action was fired (a different key was pressed) then the bit sequences would differ and this evaluation would also fail.